Proton Pump Inhibitor (PPI) Lawyer

 Developed by Pfizer Inc. subsidiary Wyeth, a New York-based pharmaceutical company, Protonix was initially approved by the U.S. Food and Drug Administration (FDA) in February 2000 for 8-week treatments.
 Two additional FDA approvals followed the initial approval date with the final approval being announced in April 2002 for long-term treatment to combat health complications, including Zollinger-Ellison Syndrome.

-Protonix (pantoprazole) is categorized in the same pharmacoligic class as popular medication Prilosec (omeprazole), sharing a wide range of characteristics with the drug and other PPI medications.
+Protonix (pantoprazole) is categorized in the same pharmacologic class as popular medication Prilosec (omeprazole), sharing a wide range of characteristics with the drug and other PPI medications.
 The drugs allow the esophagus to heal from exposure to stomach acid by decreasing the amount of acid the stomach produces.
-With stomach acid withdrawing from the esophagus, ulcers (sores in the lining of the stomach or intestine) and non-steroidal anti-inflammatory drug-induced ulcers can be prevented.
+With stomach acid withdrawing from the esophagus, ulcers (sores in the stomach or intestine lining) and non-steroidal anti-inflammatory drug-induced ulcers can be prevented.

-Zegerid is one of the major drugs that constitute the proton pump inhibitor (PPI) drug class designed to combat the symptoms of frequent heartburn caused by the flow of stomach acid into the esophagus – acid reflux.
+Zegerid is one of the major drugs that constitute the proton-pump inhibitor (PPI) drug class designed to combat frequent heartburn symptoms caused by the flow of stomach acid into the esophagus – acid reflux.

 The drug is available to consumers as a standard capsule and a powder for oral suspension, each taken by mouth.
-The chemical makeup of both methods works by decreasing the amount of acid the stomach is able to produce, giving the esophagus time to heal from previous acid damage.
-This healing time allows the body to prevent or halt the development of ulcers – sores in the lining of the stomach or intestine.
+The chemical makeup of both methods works by decreasing the amount of acid the stomach can produce, giving the esophagus time to heal from previous acid damage.
+This healing time allows the body to prevent or halt ulcers – sores in the stomach or intestine lining.

 Developed by pharmaceutical giant Bayer AG, Zegerid was first approved by the U.S. Food and Drug Administration in 2004 for both methods of use.
 While being approved primarily to combat the symptoms of acid reflux, the drug is also approved for use for conditions in which the stomach produces too much acid – Zollinger-Ellison syndrome.